Refugees return to destroyed neighbourhoods during Gaza truce

 "Pull yourself together, be strong, aren't you used to this by now!" one man barked at a sobbing younger relative, only to break down himself.
 "God help us!" he moaned, covering his face.

-The 12-hour humanitarian truce agreed by Israel and Palestinian militants came as the United States and regional powers urgently sought a way to end almost three weeks of conflict that has killed almost a thousand Palestinians, most of them civilians, and 39 Israelis, mostly soldiers.
+The 12-hour humanitarian truce agreed by Israel and Palestinian militants came as the United States and regional powers urgently sought a way to end almost three weeks of conflict that has killed over 900 Palestinians, most of them civilians, and 39 Israelis, mostly soldiers.

 "GOD BLESS THE RESISTANCE!"